mobile app bar

 Stephen Curry (L) and Isaiah Stewart (R)

-Slater noted Curry’s been feeling good lately, so it wasn’t too surprising to see the 36-year-old get taunt opponents.
-He pointed out that the contest had been “chirpy” throughout, but whatever Steph said to Stew late in the game was enough to set him off.
+Slater noted that Curry has been feeling good lately, so it wasn’t too surprising to see the 36-year-old get taunted by opponents.
+He pointed out that the contest had been “chirpy” throughout.
+But whatever Steph said to Stew late in the game was enough to set the Pistons big man off.

-The Pistons big man is known to be an enforcer.
-Chandler Parsons claimed that Stewart even “hates Santa Claus,” so this could have easily escalated.
+Stewart is known to be an enforcer.
+Chandler Parsons claimed that the center even “hates Santa Claus”, so it is no surprise how things escalated.

-Slater, however, noted that Stewart controlled his temper more than he has in past incidents.
-“I will say, [Stewart] kept it a little bit more in check than the LeBron one.
+Slater, however, noted that Stewart controlled his temper more than he had in past incidents.
+“I will say, [Stewart] kept it a little bit more in check than the LeBron [James] one.
 He wasn’t quite going after Steph like that,” Slater added.

-Slater also pointed to Dennis Schroeder’s involvement in the altercation, considering he was a member of the Warriors just last month before he was moved to Detroit in the convoluted Jimmy Butler deal.
-Shroeder didn’t necessarily want to be traded to or away from Golden State, but the team quickly changed their plans once an All-Star became available.
+In the Steph-Stewart affair, Slater also pointed to Dennis Schröder’s involvement.
+Schröder was a member of the Warriors till last month before he was moved to Detroit in the convoluted Jimmy Butler deal.
+He, of course, did not want to be traded to or away from Golden State.
+Maybe Schröder’s role in the altercation is a sign of lingering angst.

-Slater mentioned how the Pistons witnessed firsthand how much of an edge Curry actually has to him.
+Slater also mentioned how the Pistons witnessed firsthand how much of a competitive edge Curry has.
 Known as the Baby-Faced Assassin since the early days of his career, Steph has become known as a friendly, harmless guy.
-But that clearly changes during intense moments on the court.
+But that changes during intense moments on the court.

-Stephen Curry has been playing his best basketball of the season recently
+Curry has been playing his best basketball of the season

-Stephen Curry has been playing inspired basketball as of late, helping lead the Dubs back to a guaranteed playoff spot in the hotly contested Western Conference.
-After once struggling to tread water and hang on to a play-in berth, the Warriors have looked like a bonafide playoff contender in recent weeks.
+Curry has been playing inspired basketball of late, leading the Dubs back to a guaranteed playoff spot in the hotly contested Western Conference.
+After once struggling to tread water and hang on to a play-in berth, the Warriors have looked like a bona fide playoff contender in recent weeks.

-Golden State’s trade for Butler has brought renewed energy to both Curry and the team as a whole.
+Golden State’s trade for Butler has brought renewed energy to both Curry and the team.
 The All-Star forward’s gritty style of play provides the perfect complement to Curry’s grace and soft touch.
-Butler provides Curry with a true costar who is capable of shouldering a heavy load on offense.
+Butler provides Curry with a true co-star who is capable of shouldering a heavy load on offense.

 With another elite talent to take some of the pressure off of him, Curry has been on fire since the trade deadline.
 GS has gone 13-4 since February 1st.
 Curry and Butler are proving to be all the star power Golden State needs to make some noise in the postseason.